Home Up Feedback

 End If

-A method often suggested to check group membership involves converting the memberOf attribute to a string of group Distinguished Names.
+A method often suggested to check group membership involves converting the memberOf attribute into a string of group Distinguished Names.
 For example:

 Set objSysInfo = CreateObject("ADSystemInfo")